Up05/toml_parser/README.md

-# A TOML parser made for Odin
+# A TOML parser for Odin

 *Now we have parser2: electric boogaloo*